notbenoit/notbenoit.github.io/_posts/2014-02-28-optimize-workflow-xcode.markdown

 ![Snippets][xcode-snippets]

 But the best part of it, is creating your own snippets.
 For instance, I built a snippet to generate appledoc comments (used for good documentation).
 To create this kind of snippet, just type in the editor the text you want to become a snippet.
 The interesting part is when you want placeholder texts for your snippet.
 Just surround your text with `<#` and `#>`.
 The hard part is here, the drag and drop of your snippet in the library.
 With a mouse you have to do it with both clicks pressed (whereas it will do another selection).
-On a trackpad, honestly I don't remember...
+On a trackpad, you have to press the trackpad, and not only swipe with three fingers (depending of course on your configuration).
 Once your snippet is saved in your library, edit its name, its shortcut, its use cases...
 Then try it !

 ![Snippet description][xcode-snippet-desc]